40 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but you cannot participate if you are on thyroid medication, aspirin, or medications that affect weight or appetite.

-What data supports the effectiveness of the treatment SP Glucose-Assist shake for high blood sugar?
+What evidence suggests that the SP Glucose-Assist shake might be an effective treatment for high blood sugar?

 This trial is for non-diabetic adults aged 25-65 with a BMI of 25-40 who have maintained a stable weight (less than 5 pounds change) over the last two months.
 Participants should be willing to eat oat cereal for breakfast and typically consume three meals per day.
 They must also have glycated hemoglobin levels below 7%.